opencog/atomspace/opencog/sheaf/README.md

 is called the "germ".
 It is meant to evoke the idea of a germinating seed, as will become clear below.

-Diagramatic illustrations of jig-saw puzzle-pieces can be found here:
+Diagrammatic illustrations of jig-saw puzzle-pieces can be found here:

 * Sleator, Temperley, [Parsing English with a Link Grammar](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/link/pub/www/papers/ps/tr91-196.pdf)
 * Bob Coeke, [New Scientist: Quantum Links Let Computers Read](http://www.cs.ox.ac.uk/people/bob.coecke/NewScientist.pdf)